Radha Iyengar Plumb

-Radha Iyengar Plumb is an American government official who is the nominee for the post of Deputy Under Secretary of Defense for Acquisition and Sustainment.
+Radha Iyengar Plumb is an American government official who served as the chief digital and artificial intelligence officer in the U.S. Department of Defense.
+She previously served as Deputy Under Secretary of Defense for Acquisition and Sustainment.
+She was confirmed for that position by the U.S. Senate on April 18, 2023 and assumed office later that month.

-She is currently the Chief of Staff to the Deputy Secretary of Defense.
+She was formerly the chief of staff to the Deputy Secretary of Defense.

 Education

 Plumb has a Ph.D. and MS in Economics from Princeton University and a BS from the Massachusetts Institute of Technology.

 Career

-Before working as the Chief of Staff, she was the Director of Research and Insights for Trust and Safety at Google.
-She has also worked as the Global Head of Policy Analysis at Facebook.
+Plumb started her career as an assistant professor at the London School of Economics.
+She then became the director of research and insights for trust and safety at Google.
+She also worked as the global head of policy analysis at Facebook.
 She has been a senior economist at RAND Corporation and has also held senior staff positions at the Department of Defense, Department of Energy, and the White House National Security Council.
 She co-hosted the Bombshell podcast for several years along with Erin Simpson and Loren DeJonge Schulman.